Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 • Start with a simple rain barrel to test the waters: Connect one to your downspout for around $150–200 without rebates (or $50–150 in areas with rebates) and immediately reduce water bills while learning the basics of rainwater collection.

-• Understand your roof’s water potential before investing: For example, a home with an average-sized roof in a moderate rainfall area could capture thousands of gallons of water per year—enough to make a noticeable dent in outdoor water use.
+• Understand your roof’s water potential before investing: A home with an average-sized roof in a moderate rainfall area could capture thousands of gallons per year—enough to make a noticeable dent in outdoor water use.

 • Rainplan removes the guesswork from system sizing: The platform analyzes your property’s specific conditions and local climate to recommend the right capacity and show available rebates.